11 Surprising Facts About Living in Mauritius You Need to Know

 1. Island Time is Real in Mauritius

-Coming from South Africa, where things generally run on schedule, adjusting to the laid-back pace of life in Mauritius took some time.
-Here, “island time” is very real, meaning that things don’t always happen quickly or according to plan.
+I came from South Africa, where things generally run on schedule.
+Adjusting to the laid-back pace of life in Mauritius took some time.

 Whether you’re waiting for a service, a delivery, or even just a coffee, it often takes longer than expected.
 This slower pace is part of the island’s charm, but it can be frustrating at first.

-Learning to relax, embrace the flow, and accept that delays are normal has been key to adapting to life in Mauritius.
 Over time, this relaxed rhythm has become part of the lifestyle we’ve come to appreciate.

 2. Getting Used to the Humidity in Mauritius

-I thought I was prepared for tropical weather, but the humidity in Mauritius is something else!
-It’s hot and sticky for most of the year, and while the island’s warm climate is one of its attractions, the humidity can make it feel even hotter.
+It’s hot and sticky for most of the year.
+The island’s warm climate is one of its attractions.
+However, the humidity can make it feel even hotter.

 The constant moisture in the air leaves you feeling sweaty and uncomfortable, especially during the summer months.

-To cope, we’ve invested in lightweight, breathable clothing and installed good fans around the house, which has made a huge difference in keeping us cool and comfortable.
 It took some time to adjust, but adapting to the humidity is just part of life in this tropical paradise.

 3. There’s No Instant Online Shopping in Mauritius